If you are unable to complete the semester and plan to drop your only course or all of your courses, you will need to withdraw from the semester.

 To initiate a withdrawal, you should submit a withdrawal form.

 In order to become a Penn State student again, you will need to apply for re-enrollment to the University.
+No re-enrollment fee is required.
 If you’re a nondegree or certificate student, or an adult learner, you may qualify for an exception from the re-enrollment process.
-Contact the Penn State World Campus registrar if you have questions.
+Contact the Penn State World Campus Registrar if you have questions.

 Implications for financial aid and veterans benefits